 Safety and Security – Ensuring the town is Safe and Clean

-The gyBID funded crime reduction initiatives have given retailers the tools to tackle crime and reduce the impact of theft on their business and recent consultations confirm that these are still very important to gyBID levy payers.
-The ShopSafe scheme, incorporating a retail radio link, the red card exclusion scheme and secure information sharing has contributed greatly to reducing the stockloss of many retailers.
-The gyBID funded town centre street wardens support the scheme by providing a visible re-assuring presence both to people working in and using town centre businesses.
-The street wardens, working closely with the town centre police patrols, CCTV Operators and Council officers have had a positive impact on retail crime, anti-social behaviour and environmental crime during the first and second five year terms of gyBID, promoting a safer, cleaner and friendlier town centre for all users.
+The gyBID funded crime reduction initiatives have given businesses the tools to reduce minor crime and the vulnerability of their staff to violence.
+The ShopSafe scheme, incorporating a retail radio link, exclusion scheme, CCTV and the information sharing 'SIRCS' database has contributed greatly to reducing the stock loss of many retailers, whilst the gyBID funded town centre Street Wardens has enhanced the overall package providing a visible re-assuring presence both to people working in and using town centre businesses.
+The street wardens, working closely with the town centre police patrols, CCTV Operators and Council officers have continued to tackle retail crime, anti-social behaviour and environmental crime during the last five years of gyBID, promoting a safer, friendlier and cleaner town centre for all users.

-- Retail radio link with over 100 users including shops, wardens and police
+- Usage of retail radio link increased to over 100 users including shops, wardens and police.